ChrisL79/SunKeyer/README.md

 ## Deleting A Macro

-1 Right click on the macro name and confirm deletion
+1. Right click on the macro name and confirm deletion

 ---

 ## Renaming A Macro

-1 left double click on the macro name, then enter the amended name for the macro
+1. Left double click on the macro name, then enter the amended name for the macro

 ---